paynekerz/Apple-Pay-POC/README.md

 Important: If you don’t use a sandbox account with the IQPro sandbox gateway, Apple Pay transactions will fail during development.

+Whichever device you choose, you **must** be signed in as your test user on the device.
+Failure to do so will cause Apple Pay to utilize it's production environment causing transactions to fail.

 Apple Pay PoC (IQPro Sandbox)
 =============================